Residential Real Estate – That’s Us

 The fixed remuneration is adequate to reward the professional services provided fairly and in proportion to the function performed, to the market conditions and to a given employee’s qualification and skill set.
 The idea is to ensure that employee efforts on behalf of the Company are not primarily motivated by a desire for variable remuneration.

-The Supervisory Board ensures within the framework of its supervisory function that the objectives of the remuneration policy are consistent with the regulatory requirements and with a sound business strategy of the Company, including compliance with general corporate governance principles, a fund administration in the best interest of the investors and commitment to the integrity of the market, and that conflicts of interest as a result of the remuneration policy are avoided.
-Moreover, the Supervisory Board ensures that the Company’s controlling functions (Risk Management, Compliance, Internal Audits) are properly integrated.
+As part of its supervisory function, the Supervisory Board ensures that the aims of the remuneration policy are consistent with the regulatory requirements, as well as a sound business strategy of the Company, in compliance with general corporate governance principles, management of the funds in the interest of the investors and whilst respecting the integrity of the market and avoiding conflicts of interest due to remuneration policy.

-The remuneration of the senior executives is periodically reviewed by the Supervisory Board.
+The remuneration of the Managing Directors is reviewed by the Supervisory Board on a regular basis.

 - Head of Risk Management

 - Head of Sales

 Employees in control functions are those who are working in the following areas:

 - Risk Management